danawoodman/learning-react/readme.md

 Each folder is self-contained and should be usable directly.
 There are some that will require you to have `npm` installed, but that is also documented.

-## Guides

-- [Hello World](hello-world) - This is where you should start if you're new to React!

-In the follow examples, I begin to write ES6/7-style JavaScript.
-If you're new to ES6/7, don't worry, the examples can all be written without it.
-The ES6/7 code is included because, in my opinion, it makes writing JavaScript more enjoyable.
-Try it out and see if you like it.

-- [Your First Component](first-component) - Now that you've seen React, let's write your first component!
-- [Stateless Functions](stateless-functions) - For simple components, use simple functions to create React components.

 ## Helpful links and resources

 - [React documentation](http://facebook.github.io/react/docs/getting-started.html)